-There is a close relationship between the minimal non-UDGs and the obstructions to planar-Rips complexes.
-The following is a straightforward inference: \begin{claim} The clique complex of a minimal forbidden induced subgraph for unit disk graph is an obstruction to planar-Rips complex. \end{claim}
+There is a close relationship between the minimal non-UDGs and the obstructions of planar-Rips complexes.
+The following observation is a straightforward inference: \begin{observation*} The clique complex of a minimal forbidden induced subgraph for unit disk graph is an obstruction of planar-Rips complex. \end{observation*}

-However, it is not true that the $1$-skeleton of every obstruction to planar-Rips complex is a minimal forbidden induced subgraph for unit disk graph.
-For instance, the boundary complex of all $n$-dimensional simplices are obstructions to planar-Rips complex.
-Considering that these are also the obstructions to flag complexes, therefore, we shall restrict only to the class of flag complexes to have the one-to-one correspondence as follows:
+However, it is not true that the $1$-skeleton of every obstruction of planar-Rips complex is a minimal forbidden induced subgraph for unit disk graph.
+For instance, the boundary complex of all $n$-dimensional simplices are obstructions of planar-Rips complex.
+Considering that these are also the obstructions of flag complexes, therefore, we shall restrict only to the class of flag complexes to have the one-to-one correspondence as follows:

-\begin{proposition} Let $K$ be a flag complex, then $K$ is an obstruction to planar-Rips complex if and only if the graph of $1$-skeleton $K^{(1)}$ is a minimal non-UDG. \end{proposition} \begin{proof} This is simply a direct consequence of \Cref{isomorphism}. \end{proof}
+\begin{proposition} Let $K$ be a flag complex, then $K$ is an obstruction of planar-Rips complex if and only if the graph of $1$-skeleton $K^{(1)}$ is a minimal non-UDG. \end{proposition} \begin{proof} This is simply a direct consequence of Proposition \ref{isomorphism}. \end{proof}

-Therefore, it follows that the clique complex of a minimal non-UDG is an obstruction to planar-Rips complex.
+Therefore, it follows that the clique complex of a minimal non-UDG is an obstruction of planar-Rips complex.
 The literature on minimal non-UDGs is surprisingly sparse despite active research in unit disk graphs.
 The following theorem from \cite{udg1,udg2} provides a concise summary of currently known obstructions of planar-Rips complexes in terms of minimal non-UDGs.

 \begin{theorem} The following graphs are minimal non-UDGs.
-More precisely, the clique complex of these graphs are obstructions to planar-Rips complex. \begin{enumerate} \item Graphs in \Cref{fig:knownMinForb} \item $\overline{K_2+C_{2k+1}}$ for every $k\geq 1$ \item $\overline{C_{2k}}$ for every $k\geq 4$ \item $C^{*}_{2k}$ for every $k\geq 4$ \end{enumerate} \end{theorem} Note that in the above theorem, the graph $C^{*}_{2k}$ denotes the graph obtained by adding two $k$-cliques $\overline{U}$ and $\overline{V}$ to the cyclic graph $C_{2k}$, where $U$ and $V$ are the two maximal independent sets in $C_{2k}$, each of size $k$.
-Furthermore, it follows that there is an obstruction to planar-Rips complex in every odd dimension $d$.
+More precisely, the clique complex of these graphs are obstructions of planar-Rips complex. \begin{enumerate} \item Graphs in Figure \ref{fig:knownMinForb} \item $\overline{K_2+C_{2k+1}}$ for every $k\geq 1$ \item $\overline{C_{2k}}$ for every $k\geq 4$ \item $C^{*}_{2k}$ for every $k\geq 4$ \end{enumerate} \end{theorem} Note that in the above theorem, the graph $C^{*}_{2k}$ denotes the graph obtained by adding two $k$-cliques $\overline{U}$ and $\overline{V}$ to the cyclic graph $C_{2k}$, where $U$ and $V$ are the two maximal independent sets in $C_{2k}$, each of size $k$.
+Furthermore, it follows that there is an obstruction of planar-Rips complex in every odd dimension $d$.